Japanese Tea Varieties Everything you need to know

 Matcha

-When people talk about Japanese tea, many mean Matcha.
-This is a ground green tea for which plant leaves are ground into a fine powder in a long process.
-Matcha plays such a special role in Japan that the tea is now processed into many other foods such as sweets or even noodles.
+When people talk about Japanese tea, many refer to Matcha.
+This is a powdered green tea, where plant leaves are ground into fine powder through a long process.
+Matcha plays such a special role in Japan that the tea is now incorporated into many other foods like sweets or even noodles.

 VAHDAM, Matcha Grüner Tee Pulver (100g, 50+ Tassen) 100% Reines Authentisches Japanisches Matcha Grünteepulver | Klassischer Kulinarischer Matcha Aus Japan